 I believe the ownership of your influence and impact on your employees is the key determinant between a boss and a leader.
 When you commit to taking on the great responsibility of leading your team, guiding them, and showing them the way, you become a leader.

 Leaders take pride in their employees and themselves.
 They do not take this responsibility lightly or for granted.
 They are grateful and appreciative to be able to have such a profound effect on their team and the success of the organization.

-How you lead your team, the feelings you invoke in your employees, are all contagious.
+How you lead your team and the feelings you invoke in your employees are all contagious.
 You cause a ripple effect.
 You are the rock in a still body of water.
 Your actions and values permeate through to all your employees, which then becomes engrained in your workplace culture and organization as a whole.

 A Leader Has the People

 I hope I’ve provided you with insight and awareness of how vital your role is in your organization.
 Your role as a boss or a leader is critical in the trajectory of your employees.
 You directly impact their livelihood, their ability to do their jobs well, their morale, and ultimately, their longevity in your company.

 Choose to be a leader, not just a boss.

 Bosses have titles with sometimes unwarranted power and authority.
 Bosses expect respect and loyalty from their employees.
 Leaders earn that respect and admiration because of their actions and their follow-through.
 Leaders walk-the-talk.
 And what they expect of others, they also practice themselves.